 Paperwork and Documents to Pack

 One thing you want to check as soon as you start researching a cruise ship vacation is what paperwork and documents will be required.
-This is particularly true post 2020.
-Each cruise line and cruise port may have varying rules about what vaccinations may be required and mask rules.
-You may find a variety of rules, depending on if it is a European cruise, a Caribbean cruise, an Alaska cruise and so on.
+This is an essential piece of your ultimate packing list for a Mediterranean Cruise, so don’t overlook it.
+You may find a variety of rules, depending on if it is a European cruise, a Caribbean cruise, an Alaska cruise, and so on.
 It is a good idea to read all of the fine print before you put down a deposit on your reservation.

 A few pieces of paperwork and documents to pack for your cruise essentials include: